cosine bell

 and final state on a lat-lon grid for each resolution.
 The visualization is

-version of the task in order to not slow down
+not included in the other versions of the task in order to not slow down

 regression testing.